-Over the past 10 years, significant investment has In some areas of Greater Christchurch, key freight gone into upgrading the highway network throughout routes may need to move onto bypasses.
-For Greater Christchurch.
-New motorways were built example, Hornby is a priority development area with south to Rolleston and north to Kaiapoi, the western increasing levels of residential and commercial land corridor was upgraded to an expressway with use.
-State Highway 1 creates significant severance grade-separated access into the airport business issues which are unlikely to be resolvable through park, and a new bypass was constructed around operational changes.
-Belfast.
-Freight logistics for imports and exports has In the longer term the Greater Christchurch rail changed significantly with construction of two new network will likely need a substantial upgrade, as inland ports at Rolleston to service Lyttelton and volumes of freight and/or road traffic increase.
-The Timaru ports.
+Over the past 10 years, significant investment has gone into upgrading the highway network throughout Greater Christchurch.
+New motorways were built south to Rolleston and north to Kaiapoi, the western corridor was upgraded to an expressway with grade-separated access into the airport business park, and a new bypass was constructed around Belfast.
+Freight logistics for imports and exports has changed significantly with construction of two new inland ports at Rolleston to service Lyttelton and Timaru ports.